filecoin-project/filecoin-docs/storage-providers/basics/quickstart-guide.md

 ## <img src="../../.gitbook/assets/storage-provider-basics-quickstart-guide-icon.png" alt="" data-size="line"> Discover the world of verified deals and tools

 Within the Filecoin network there are many [programs and tools](../filecoin-deals/filecoin-programs.md) designed to enhance your storage provider setup.
-Explore the Estuary, Slingshot, Spade, and more, each offering unique opportunities to secure verified deals.
+Explore Slingshot, Spade, and more, each offering unique opportunities to secure verified deals.
 Uncover the power of these tools as you dive into the documentation, gaining valuable insights and expanding your knowledge.
 Make the best use of data programs on your path to success.